Ezbob/cross-build-scripts/README.md

 This repo contains scripts and tools to build a cross-compiler toolchain using glibc, gnu binutils, and gcc.

-It's all hacked together using BASH scripts, so to use these script having BASH installed is a must.
+It's all hacked together using BASH scripts, so to use these script having a BASH interpreter installed is a must.

 ## How to use